B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

-Our discussion of B-branes and their central charges in \autoref{sec:hpf} (localization approach) and \autoref{sec:Ktheoreticaspects} (geometric approach) only determined the Higgs branch contributions for a restricted class of branes, and it focussed on one phase at a time.
-In this section we explain the grade restriction rule that characterises that restricted class, and explain how the Higgs and mixed/Coulomb branch parts of a GLSM brane are distinguished in general.
-This partly relies on transporting a B-brane from one phase of a GLSM to another by continuously varying the FI-theta parameter~$t$ at some fixed energy scale.
-We thus explore brane transport in this section too.
+Our discussion of B-branes and their central charges in \autoref{sec:hpf} (localization approach) and \autoref{sec:Ktheoreticaspects} (geometric approach) only determined the Higgs branch contributions for a restricted class of branes.
+In this section we explain the band restriction rule that characterises that restricted class, and explain how the Higgs and mixed/Coulomb branch parts of a GLSM brane are distinguished in general.

-B-brane transport is defined in \cite[section 3.5]{Herbst:2008jq} by enforcing that the full bulk plus boundary action is only deformed by D-terms of the algebra~$\mathbf{2}_{B}$, namely bulk D-terms and twisted F-terms, and boundary D-terms.
-This defines a functor between the categories of B-branes (modulo $\mathbf{2}_{B}$ D-terms) at different values of~$t$, and this functor only depends on the homotopy class of the path in FI-theta parameter space.
-In addition, since the hemisphere partition function is independent of bulk D-terms and is holomorphic in twisted F-terms, B-brane transport amounts to analytically continuing the hemisphere partition function.
+We first review the gauge-decoupling limit of B-branes in $U(1)$ GLSMs through the lens of the hemisphere partition function (\autoref{ssec:U1reviewcareful}), stressing how different the Calabi-Yau and non-Calabi-Yau cases are.
+The story for more general gauge groups partly relies on transporting a B-brane from one phase of a GLSM to another by continuously varying the FI-theta parameter $t_{\text{ren}}$ at some fixed energy scale~$\mu$.
+To this aim, we explain transport of B-branes (\autoref{ssec:BbraneTransport}) through the example of $U(1)$ theories.

-We first review RG flow and transport of B-branes in $U(1)$ GLSMs through the lens of the hemisphere partition function, stressing how different the Calabi-Yau and non-Calabi-Yau cases are.
-Then we determine how transporting branes through a wall in general abelian models reduces to that of a gauge group $U(1)$ times a discrete factor whose effect we also explain.
-For Hirzebruch-Jung models we work out the images of B-branes in each phase of the GLSM by transporting them from the orbifold phase.
-We characterize which branes are transported to pure-Higgs branes in the fully resolved phase: this reproduces the set of special representations of the orbifold group $\ZZ_n\subset GL(2,\CC)$ in the geometric McKay correspondence.
-We end by examining brane transport between all phases of a rank~$2$ example, including mixed branch vacua.
+We then determine how transporting branes through a wall in general abelian models reduces to that of a gauge group $U(1)$ times a discrete factor whose effect we also explain, culminating in a statement of the band restriction rule (\autoref{ssec:wallcrossingHiggsing}).
+We make our approach explicit for B-brane gauge-decoupling and B-brane transport in Hirzebruch-Jung models (\autoref{ssec:HJbranesHiggs}), reproducing the set of special representations of the orbifold group $\ZZ_n\subset GL(2,\CC)$ in the geometric McKay correspondence.
+In a rank~$2$ example we find non-trivial monodromy in the FI-theta parameter space, which should prompt further study of the singular locus of theories with anomalous axial R-symmetry.